SpectralCascade/soupbuild/README.md

 ### Modes
 Modes are useful when building variants of a program, such as a build with or without debug symbols.
 These modes mostly affect the native build systems Soupbuild uses, as you configure them to differ according to the mode used.

 The `modes` field is a JSON object with custom mode objects specified as key-value pairs.
 At present the value objects have no significance or use, but the keys can  be used in a variety of situations such as when generating files from templates.
 Consider the mode used when running Soupbuild to be a variable, and those keys as the possible values.
 Typically you'll have debug and release modes, with the release mode build stripped of debugging symbols, as is standard practice with most C and C++ projects.
+But how you use modes is entirely up to you and how you implement them with your build system.

+Soupbuild always requires at least one mode to be specified.

+### Platforms
+Platforms are at the heart of Soupbuild.
+Here, you can add custom platform-specific configurations for dependencies, project files and tasks.
+This allows you to port a project to any platform you want, while using the same Soupbuild interface to build them.
+Extremely flexible but provide a great deal of abstraction when dealing with all the gubbins of a typical C++ project.

+Individual platforms can be specified with custom names as keys - for example, you might have "Windows" platform and "Android" platform configurations.
+Or you might call them something else entirely, like "PC" and "Mobile".
+It's up to you to decide what platforms you want to support and how to manage their respective build systems within Soupbuild.
+You could even use platforms as variations of the same program; for instance, you might have a platform variation that excludes some source files while including others.

+Soupbuild always requires at least one platform to be specified.

+Each platform has a number of configuration objects to be specified.
+These include the following:

+`dependencies` - Optional - A list of objects specifying details about a particular project dependency, such as a shared or static library.

+`source-ignore` - Optional - Platform specific list of paths to ignore when Soupbuild is locating source code files (including headers).

+`template` - Mandatory - An object for configuring the platform's native build system project files, such as an Android studio project folder or some make files.

+`tasks` - Mandatory - An object containing terminal/shell/command line task configurations.
+There must always be at least one task per platform.